 Recommended for you

-Main differences between shot peening x conventional blasting
+Main differences between shot blasting and shot peening machines:

-• The angle of attack, the release position of the abrasive (spheres) against the workpiece.
+• The angle of attack, the abrasive (spheres) release position against the workpiece.

 • The volume of abrasive launched.